ccg-v/cpp_modules/cpp_08/ex00/README.md

 ### Container categories

-There are three primary categories of containers in C++:
+There are two primary categories of containers in C++ 98:

 1. **Sequence Containers**

 	These containers store elements in a linear sequence, where the order of the elements is determined by the order in which they are inserted.
 Some examples include:

 	* `std::vector`: A dynamic array that can grow and shrink as needed.
 Elements are stored in contiguous memory locations.
+		Features:
+		- Fast random access
+		- Insertion/deletion at the **end** is efficient
+		- Insertion/deletion at the **beginning** or in the **middle** is costly, as all elements after the insertion/deletion point may need to be shifted.
 	* `std::deque`: A double-ended queue that allows fast insertion and deletion at both the front and back.
+		Features:
+		- Random access is supported but may be slightly slower than vector due to the underlying block-based structure
+		- Fast insertion/removal at both ends
 	* `std::list`: A doubly linked list that allows fast insertion and deletion anywhere in the list, but slower random access compared to a vector.
+		Features:
+		- No random access, meaning you cannot access an element by index to traverse the list.
+		- Fast insertion/deletion anywhere in the list, but only when you already have an iterator to the position.
+		- Useful for scenarios where you frequently insert/remove elements at arbitrary positions.
-	* `std::array`: A fixed-size array with compile-time known size.
-	* `std::forward_list`: A singly linked list, optimized for minimal memory overhead, but slower random access.
+	C++ 11 has introduced new containers: `std::array` (a fixed-size array with compile-time known size) and  `std::forward_list` (a singly linked list, optimized for minimal memory overhead, but slower random access).

 2. **Associative Containers**

 	These containers store elements in a way that allows fast searching, insertion, and deletion based on keys.
 The elements are usually stored in a sorted manner.
 Some examples include:

 	* `std::set`: A container that stores unique elements in a specific order.
+	Features:
+	- Elements are automatically sorted by their values.
+	- Lookup, insertion, and deletion are efficient since they are implemented as balanced binary trees.
 	* `std::map`: A collection of key-value pairs, where each key is unique, and elements are sorted by key.
+	Features:
+	- Fast lookup by key.
+	- Elements are stored as pairs (`std::pair<const Key, T>`), where the key is constant.
 	* `std::multiset`: Like set, but allows duplicate elements.
+	Features:
+	- Allows duplicates, and elements are still sorted.
 	* `std::multimap`: Like map, but allows duplicate keys.

-3. **Unordered Containers**
+	Features:
+	- Allows duplicate keys, and elements are sorted by key.

+C++ 11 introduced a third category of containers, the **Unordered Containers**: `std::unordered_set`, `std::unordered_map`, `std::unordered_multiset` and `std::unordered_multimap`.
 These containers are similar to associative containers but do not maintain any specific order for the elements.
 They are based on hash tables and provide very fast access times for searching, insertion, and deletion.
-Examples include:

-	* `std::unordered_set`: A set that stores unique elements with no particular order.
-	* `std::unordered_map`: A map that stores key-value pairs with no particular order.
-	* `std::unordered_multiset`: A set that allows duplicates and does not maintain any order.
-	* `std::unordered_multimap`: A map that allows duplicate keys with no particular order.

 ### Key Features: